Foundation Repair Dictionary

 Vapor barriers tend to matter most when soil moisture is present beneath a structure and vapor migration could affect materials or indoor conditions.
 Proper installation is as important as their presence.

-• Vertical displacement refers to upward or downward movement of soil or structural elements relative to their original position.
+Upward or downward movement of soil or structural elements relative to their original position.
 It is a descriptive term rather than a cause.

 Vertical displacement tends to matter most when tracking change over time or comparing movement across different areas of a structure.

-• Void space refers to empty or poorly supported areas within soil where material has been removed, compressed, or washed away.
+Empty or poorly supported areas within soil where material has been removed, compressed, or washed away.
 Voids may exist beneath slabs, footings, or around utilities.

 Void space tends to matter most when it affects load-bearing areas or continues to enlarge.
 Identifying the cause of soil loss is often the key factor.